bluemellophone/JDKK-Protocol/README.txt

 anti-dissasembly / anti-debugging / anti-virtualization, integrity checking, metamorphic / polymorphic engines, etc.  Such implementations are beyond the scope of this course and are quite evil for the analyzing team.

 Candidates are determined by the list of candidate names in util.py.
-The code is generaic enough to support the addition or deletion of the sample candidates.
+The code is generic enough to support the addition or deletion of the sample candidates.
 The code also gathers the number of registered voters from the number of RSA public keys "given" form SIS and stored in keys/public/voter#.public